 3. TDR’s relevant principles and policies

 In 2012 we launched our formal environmental, social and governance (“ESG”) policy and principles which are based on the UN Principles for Responsible Investing.
+We review our activities each year to ensure our policy and principles incorporate industry leading practices.
 Our ESG principles help form the basis of how we work, approach investments and manage our portfolio companies and they include undertakings to:

 - seek to ensure compliance with laws and regulations including anti-corruption, social laws on workforce management and fair working practices with respect to human rights;